Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 The parchment paper will help you transfer your uncooked pizza to the oven rack.
 Also, the parchment paper will prevent sticking to your pizza rack.

-The parchment paper will help to ensure that the pizza cooks evenly and doesn’t stick to the baking sheet
+The parchment paper will help ensure the pizza cooks evenly and doesn’t stick to the baking sheet.

 Parchment paper is also helpful for keeping your pizza pan or pizza stone clean and preventing it from getting messy.